Student organizations and activities

 UMBC Linux User's Group

 The Linux operating system is emphasized in many Computer Science and Computer Engineering classes.
 Peer support is available to assist those who want to run Linux on their personal computers.
-Join LUG Mailing List.
+Join the LUG Mailing List.